Best GDPR Compliance Tools for Small Businesses (2026)

 How do GDPR compliance tools compare on pricing?

-Free or near-free: Termly and Cookiebot (limited free tiers).
-Mid-range: Iubenda from around EUR 7/month for policy, Clym pricing scales with traffic and modules but stays below EUR 100/month for most SMBs.
+Free or near-free: Termly, CookieYes and Cookiebot (limited free tiers).
+Mid-range: Iubenda from around EUR 7/month for policy, CookieYes Pro around $10/month per domain.
 Enterprise: OneTrust starts in the four-figure range per year.
 The all-in-one approach (one tool covering banner + policy + DSAR) is almost always cheaper than buying separate single-purpose tools — see also our best cookie consent tools comparison.